 The only other con we can mention is that it can be hard to put it on a dog excited to go for a walk/start a hike.
 The chest strap opens up all the way, but you have to get the dog to step into both holes for the legs, then pull the strap through an opening on the top layer.
 This is not a complicated process on a calm dog, but it can get problematic if the dog doesn’t like their legs to be lifted or they just can’t stay still.

 This was the first evaporation vest that we tested, and it was surprising how well it performed.
 The design is well-made; the material is thick and holds enough water to stay cool for hours.
 Applying water is much easier, quicker, and more effective on the Wrap than it would be directly on Mia’s fur.

 Altogether this is a great product that can come in handy if your dog struggles with the heat over the summer.

-You can find the Cooling Wrap on Hurtta America's website, and they also have sites and retailers in most countries.
+You can find the Cooling Wrap on Hurtta America’s website and also on Amazon, and they also have sites and retailers in most countries.

 For reference, the smaller Wrap was size 22-26", while the bigger is 26-30".

 Disclaimer: this review contains an Amazon affiliate link, which supports Dog Gear Review if you purchase the product after clicking on it without costing you anything extra.
 Using affiliate links will never compromise us writing unbiased, honest reviews!

 Many of you asked Mia’s measurements to better understand the different products’ fit.
 Your best chance of finding a good fitting gear is always to measure (and remeasure) your dog.
 Even we grab the measuring tape before getting a new product - even though we tested a lot of them, and have a good feeling of her size by now.